honzapav/paster/README.md

 - Use `Smart Paste` when you want automatic format detection
 - Use `Convert to Markdown` for clean, portable formatting
 - Use `Strip Formatting` to remove all formatting while preserving structure
-- For fastest cloud processing, use Groq as your provider
+- For cloud processing, configure any of the available providers (OpenAI, Anthropic, Groq, or Gemini)
 - For offline use, configure any local model of your choice

 ## Local Model Setup